RECREATIONAL THERAPEUTIC SERVICE

 The TACTICS Multi-sports Programme is currently available to children and young people across Bedfordshire and Luton.

-TACTICS is a six-week multi-sports based programme for up to eight children and young people who would benefit from support for managing their emotions and challenging behaviour.
+TACTICS is a six-week multi-sports based programme for up to eight children, aged between 7-11, who would benefit from support for managing their emotions and improving their behaviour.

 When playing sports, it is vital to think about your choices, your consequences and your next move.
 Without thinking these important things through, a player is likely to make mistakes and ultimately not perform well.
 The multi-sports programme encourages students to think about these things on a sports pitch so that they become second nature.
 By doing so, these same skills can be used in the classroom and lives at home.